erik-frontify/puppet-bacula/README.md

 unless the `TLS Allowed CN` configuration directive is used, in which case the client certificate must correspond to the Allowed Common Name specified.
 Valid values are `true` or `false`.

-### use_console

-Whether to configure a console resource on the director

 ### use_tls